mubid-01/LACMAFNet/README.md

 This repository provides the model description for **LACMAFNet**, a single, unified framework for robustly segmenting heterogeneous brain lesions from multi-modal MRI scans, as presented in the paper:

 > **LACMAFNet: A Lesion-aware Hierarchical Gating Framework for Robust Multimodal Brain Lesion Segmentation**
 > *Md.
-Mehedi Hassan, Shafqat Alam, Shahriar Ahmed Seam, and Dr. Maruf Ahmed*
+Mehedi Hassan, Shafqat Alam, Shahriar Ahmed Seam, and Maruf Ahmed*

 ## Overview